apaciore/megr2156-portfolio/docs/assignments/A04/index.md

 ## CAD Model (Parametric)

-I first sketched the length and base of feature 1 to size, and then extruded the sketch to my height that I solved for.
+I first sketched the length and base of feature 1 to size, and then extruded the sketch to my height that I solved for, 6.708mm.

 I then created 3 radial cut extrusions, the largest being 28mm diameter, the size of the gearbox, for 2mm of depth.
 I then cut extruded down another 2mm down from there at a diameter of 18mm, and then the rest of the way through at 6mm diameter.